ARTICLE I: DEFINITIONS

 SECTION 3: Judicial officials may resign by submitting a resignation in writing to the Board.
 If a resignation will reduce the judiciary to fewer than three members, the judicial official should serve until another former elected officer agrees to join the Judiciary.

 SECTION 4: Judicial officials may be impeached by a unanimous decision of the Board.
-Judicial officials are considered removed or suspended from the judiciary under the same conditions as officers are (see VIII.8).
+Judicial officials are considered removed or suspended from the judiciary under the same conditions as officers are (see VI.8).

 SECTION 5: The Judiciary shall have the power to arbitrate disputes between member schools, arbitrate disputes between the Board and the Legislature, and determine sanctions to tournaments that deviate from normal and/or announced procedures.